Embed This Data

 - 5.4% growth

 - 7.1% 5-year compound annual growth

 - FDI Inflow:

-The top income and corporate tax rates are 35 percent.
-Other taxes include a value-added tax (VAT) and a property transfer tax.
-The overall tax burden equals 16 percent of total domestic income.
-Government spending has reached a level equivalent to 25.6 percent of GDP.
-The budget balance has registered chronic deficits, and public debt amounts to 26.1 percent of GDP.
+The top personal income and corporate tax rates are 35 percent.
+Other taxes include a value-added tax and a property transfer tax.
+The overall tax burden equals 14.7 percent of total domestic income.
+Government spending is equivalent to 25.1 percent of GDP.
+Public debt amounts to about 31 percent of annual domestic output.
 The government has initiated large infrastructure projects.

-The trade-weighted average tariff rate is 3.8 percent, with some non-tariff barriers further distorting the flow of goods and services.
-Foreign investment is officially welcome, but a modern investment framework is not in place.
+Zambia’s average tariff rate is 3.4 percent.
+Agricultural trade is restricted.
+Importation of goods is expensive and time-consuming.
+Foreign investment is screened by the government.
+State-owned enterprises distort the economy.
 The financial system is dominated by banking.
 Zambia has a relatively advanced banking regime, and financial intermediation and credit to the private sector continue to expand.